 - Customer support and warranties – it's not just about the solar battery price.
 Look at the warranty that comes with the battery and the level of customer support the company offers post-installation.

 - Government assistance – check to see if your state or territory government offers subsidies or interest-free loans you might be eligible for.

 The sonnen advantage

-If it’s a total clean energy solution you are looking for, an Australian-made sonnenBatterie installation is environmentally friendly, scalable and comes with the option of two innovative energy offers.
+If it’s a total solar energy solution you are looking for, sonnenBatterie is scalable and comes with the option of two innovative energy offers.

 Here are some of the features: